emberjs/rfcs/text/0000-standarise-targets.md

 # Summary

-This RFC proposes the introdution of a official convention to specify the targets of an application.
+This RFC proposes the introduction of a official convention to specify the targets of an application.

 ### Motivation